What is a solar micro inverter?

 An inverter enables efficient utilisation of solar energy, as AC power is what most household appliances and the national power grid use.
 Modern solar inverters also offer advanced features like monitoring energy production, optimising performance, and ensuring grid compliance.

-The solar inverter harnesses sustainable energy from sunlight and reduces carbon emissions in the United Kingdom’s energy landscape.
+The inverter for solar panels harnesses sustainable energy from sunlight and reduces carbon emissions in the United Kingdom’s energy landscape.

 STRING (CENTRAL) INVERTERS